Skip to content

 Our grievance process is as follows:

-5.1 Receipt: Community members can submit grievances to our discipline inspection office by phone or email.
-Our discipline inspection office contact information is posted on the bulletin boards, farm gates, restaurants, etc. near our farms, and our employees, contractors, local community members and stakeholders can learn about the contact information of our farms’ grievances.
-The discipline inspection office will confirm receipt to the whistleblower within three working days after receiving the grievance, and record the content, date, time, and place of the grievance.
+5.1 Receipt: Community members can submit grievances to our Discipline Inspection Commission Office by phone or email.
+Our Discipline Inspection Commission Office contact information is posted on the bulletin boards, farm gates, restaurants, etc. near our farms, and our employees, contractors, local community members and stakeholders can learn about the contact information of our farms’ grievances.
+The Discipline Inspection Commission Office will confirm receipt to the whistleblower within three working days after receiving the grievance, and record the content, date, time, and place of the grievance.

 5.2 Classification: After receiving the letter of complaint, the letter of complaint will be classified according to the content of the letter of complaint.
-For those that are not within the scope of acceptance of the discipline inspection office, they should be transferred to the relevant departments of Modern Dairy in a timely manner.
+For those that are not within the scope of acceptance of the Discipline Inspection Commission Office, they should be transferred to the relevant departments of Modern Dairy in a timely manner.
 Before transferring, they should inform the whistleblower by phone that they will be transferred to the departments with management authority and solicit their opinions on whether they are willing to inform the accepting department of their identity information.
 If they are not willing, they will be transferred as anonymous complaints and make a phone record.
-For those that are handled by the discipline inspection department, the letter of complaint received by the discipline inspection office will be submitted by the letters and visits department for the division of opinions, reported to the person in charge of the discipline inspection office for review, and approved by the party committee secretary, and transferred to the undertaking department for handling according to the procedure.
+For those that are handled by the Discipline Inspection Commission, the letter of complaint received by the Discipline Inspection Commission Office will be submitted by the letters and visits department for the division of opinions, reported to the person in charge of the Discipline Inspection Commission Office for review, and approved by the party committee secretary, and transferred to the undertaking department for handling according to the procedure.

-5.3 Verification: For the disposal of real-name reports, the problems within the scope of acceptance of the discipline inspection office, before the investigation, they should meet with the whistleblower, understand the case clues in detail, and when talking with the real-name whistleblower, they should first show their identity, and then verify the identity documents of the other party; when communicating with the whistleblower, there should be 2 staff members present, and the communication by phone should use the work phone, and make a communication record.
+5.3 Verification: For the disposal of real-name reports, the problems within the scope of acceptance of the Discipline Inspection Commission Office, before the investigation, they should meet with the whistleblower, understand the case clues in detail, and when talking with the real-name whistleblower, they should first show their identity, and then verify the identity documents of the other party; when communicating with the whistleblower, there should be 2 staff members present, and the communication by phone should use the work phone, and make a communication record.
 For major and sensitive matters, they should preach the confidentiality requirements and sign a confidentiality commitment with them.
-For letters signed by multiple people and online reports, the undertaker can choose one of them to communicate, and verify and inform the selected 1-2 representatives.
+For letters signed by multiple people and online reports, the undertaker can choose one of them to communicate and verify and inform the selected 1-2 representatives.

-5.4 Handling of case clues: The discipline inspection office should comprehensively analyze the case clues according to the overall situation of the regions and departments involved and handle them in four ways: conversation or letter inquiry, preliminary verification, pending for investigation, and conclusion.
+5.4 Handling of case clues: The Discipline Inspection Commission Office should comprehensively analyze the case clues according to the overall situation of the regions and departments involved and handle them in four ways: conversation or letter inquiry, preliminary verification, pending for investigation, and conclusion.
 The handling of clues should not be delayed or accumulated, and the handling opinions should be put forward within one month from the date of receiving the case clues, and the handling plan should be formulated, and the approval procedures should be completed.

 • Conversation or Letter Inquiry: It refers to a way of handling case clues by means of conversation and letter.
 The clues applicable to conversation or letter inquiry are mainly those that reflect general problems, which can only be given light punishment or criticism and education after being cleared, or those that reflect untrue problems and are clarified; those that reflect vague problems, mostly hearsay or subjective conjecture, and are difficult to verify.

-• Preliminary verification: It refers to the activity of the discipline inspection office to preliminarily check and verify the clues of the disciplinary violations of the accepted personnel, and its task is to understand whether the case clues exist and provide the basis for filing or not.
+• Preliminary verification: It refers to the activity of the Discipline Inspection Commission Office to preliminarily check and verify the clues of the disciplinary violations of the accepted personnel, and its task is to understand whether the case clues exist and provide the basis for filing or not.
 For clues that have verifiability and involve suspected disciplinary violations or duty violations, duty crimes, solid preliminary verification work should be carried out, collect objective evidence, and ensure the authenticity and accuracy.

 • Pending for Investigation: It refers to the handling of clues that reflect problems that have a certain verifiability, but due to various reasons such as timing, existing conditions, difficulty in finding the persons involved, etc., they do not have the conditions for verification and are pending for investigation.
 Based on the principle that the handling of clues should not be delayed or accumulated, once the conditions are ripe, the verification work should be carried out immediately.